JamesRGrant/FRC_2024_Scouting/README.md

 # Database
 _Lab 8 in the course demonstrates using a SQLLite database.
 This is a database in a local file that will disappear when the container is destroyed.
 Instead, we used a managed PostgresDB to ensure our data lives on._

-The `db` subproject contains scripts to create the schema for the database.
+The `db` sub-project contains scripts to create the schema for the database.
 At present, it only has a table to record new scouting records.

 Other entities (such as event or team) are just strings (using the Blue Alliance conventions).

 # API
-The `api` subproject provides read and write endpoints.
+The `api` sub-project provides read and write endpoints.

+## How to run
+Follow the README instructions in `db` then `api`.